robinlant/parallel-and-distributed-computing/ReadMe.md

-Repository for laboratory work on the subject __"Parallel and distributed computing"__, Maksym Tarasovets Group IA-13 `Variant 10`
+Repository for laboratory work on the subject __"Parallel and distributed computing"__ in the 6th semester `(Jan24-June24)`, Maksym Tarasovets Group IA-13 `Variant 10`
 ##### Formulas
 A:`МG=МВ*MО+МM*(МO-MB)d;`